futuredapp/Engineering-Handbook/ios/architecture.md

 # Architecture

-In Futured, we prefer our customized version of architecture described as MVVM-C (Model-View-ViewModel-Coordinator) when using UIKit.
+At Futured, we prefer our customized version of architecture described as MVVM-C (Model-View-ViewModel-Coordinator) when using UIKit.

 Our team is used to it.
 This means it dramatically improves our time to kick-off a project and maintain its development.
 We can easily substitute developers.
 Onboarding of developers on a new project is faster too.
-We only occasionally use a different architecture, if the product requires it or as a way to experiment and explore.
+We occasionally use a different architecture, if the product requires it or as a way to experiment and explore.

 ## Future directions